 This Guide to Reclaiming Pleasurable Sex: Dyspareunia & Beyond is brought to you by Rebellious Magazine for Women with support from:

-Do You Find Sex Uncomfortable?
+Do You Experience Pain During Sex?
 You Are Not Alone

-If you or a loved one find sex uncomfortable or even painful, we want to start by telling you:
+If you or a loved one find sex uncomfortable or even experience pain during sex, we want to start by telling you:

 You aren’t alone.